 The Farmstead System targets all Michigan farms, regardless of size or commodity.
 It is the one MAEAP system which is applicable to livestock and all the diverse cropping operations in Michigan, including traditional field crops, orchards, vegetable operations, greenhouses and nurseries.
 The Farmstead System addresses environmental risks of the entire farmstead, from safe handling of fuels to the proper storage of pesticides.
 It focuses primarily on protecting surface and ground water.

-Once a farm is “verified,” a farmer can purchase a MAEAP farm or office sign, and the farm is eligible for MAEAP sign rebates, cost-share incentives, tax credits, low-cost lending and reduced liability insurance premiums from participating companies.
+Once a farm is "verified," a farmer will be offered a MAEAP sign for display.
+If needed, an additional sign may be purchased.
+The producer is also eligible for rebates, cost-share incentives, low-cost lending and reduced liability insurance premiums from participating companies, organizations, or associations.

 Some helpful resources for this System: